adrsimon/pie/README.md

 Here is a sort of **roadmap** of what I want to implement in the future:

-- Caching of packages
-- Support of a `package.json`, and a `package-lock.json` file
+- Support of a `package.json`, and a `package-lock.json` file in the project directory
 - An `uninstall` and an `update` command
+-
 - Help messages for each command
 - _More to come..._

+## Known issues

+- Problems parsing package names when they contain a `@` symbol, such as `@babel/core`
+- Problems retrieving lockfile when package contains a / in its name, such as `@vue/compiler-core`
+- Keeps reinstalling the same package when it's already installed, if the version is not specified (which defaults to "latest")

 ## Inspiration